evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80/reviews.md

 ---
-title: SKODA Enyaq iV reviews
+title: SKODA Enyaq iV80 reviews
 linktitle: Reviews
-description: See below for reviews
+description: EVKX.net helps you find the best review for this model.
 weight: 80
 ---
+We collect reviews from our [favorite online reviewers](/guides/evreviewers/)

 ### Kris Rifa: I drove the Skoda Enyaq IV80 down to 0% | This is what happened AND this is how far I got!
 18.05.2021

 {{< youtube q35pd1WnsTM >}}